TECHNOLOGY & INNOVATION -

 The story behind Suriname and FIRST GLOBAL

-For us, Suriname’s participation in the Robotics games is important, because it connects Suriname (especially its future generation) to knowledge, experience and resources across the globe.
-It enables us to work towards building competitive STEM skills in the present, to develop innovative robotics engineering solutions in partnerships with various country teams, while various young local capacity is built through the process.
+Bij being part of the FG Network young Suriname connects to knowledge, experience and resources across the globe.
+FGC enables us to work towards building competitive STEM skills locally as well as in coopetition (cooperative competition) with various country teams in more than 175+ countries around the world.
 It's a perfect combination of building skills within a certain time, applying it and testing it's capabilities at nothing less than a high level international collaborative and competitive event.

 FIRST Global launched the international Robotics games (FIRST Global Challenge - FGC) in 2017.
 Their mission is to inspire science and technology leadership and innovation in young people from all nations in order to increase understanding, impress the importance of cooperation, address the world’s most pressing issues, and improve quality of life for all.
 The games in general aim to stimulate STEM, innovation and its application in robotics for solving the most pressing challenges of our planet, especially those related to water, energy, security, medicine, food, and education.
 FIRST stands for 'For Inspiration and Recognition of Science and Technology'.